CMS Modified NCD 143 for Transfer Factor in Multiple Sclerosis Treatment — What Billing Teams Need to Know in 2026

-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 143, its transfer factor for multiple sclerosis coverage policy, effective March 7, 2026.
-Transfer factor remains non-covered for MS treatment under Medicare.
-Here's what billing teams need to do.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 143, the national coverage determination governing transfer factor as a treatment for multiple sclerosis, effective March 7, 2026.
+The policy maintains its non-coverage position — transfer factor remains excluded from Medicare reimbursement for MS treatment on experimental grounds.

 Quick-Reference Table